-(A) Introduction: This chapter establishes the certification requirements for providers under the assisted living program, the choices program, or the PASSPORT program; the minimum requirements for a provider of services under those programs; disciplinary action against providers who do not maintain the minimum requirements; and appeal hearings for providers receiving disciplinary action.
+(1) This chapter establishes the certification requirements for providers who furnish services to consumers through an ODA-administered medicaid waiver program or the state-funded components of the assisted living or PASSPORT programs; the minimum requirements for furnishing services through those programs; disciplinary action against providers who do not comply with the minimum requirements; and appeal hearings for providers receiving disciplinary action.

 (B) Definitions for this chapter: